reactive-systems/tsltools/docs/tsl_intro_blogpost.md

         currentState = 2
 ```

 This is the code for just one state - there are actually four states in total, resulting in four times the lines of code shown.
-The program needs to have many conditional statements to handle all possible instances of the room environment.
-Making changes to the code is therefore tedious and susceptible to error.
+Just trying to think about this system in terms of the logic in this code feels less accessible and more prone to error.
+It is a way of thinking that is further from what most people naturally do.

-In a TSL specification, we only have to focus on making sure the logic for a general set of rules is correct, so making changes to our environment is much easier.
-This is the TSL specification for our heating example:
+This would be the corresponding TSL specification for the logic above:

 ```
 always assume {